hungphongtrn/nlp4opt-baseline/README.md

 # Subtask 2
 In the starter kit, you will find the files required to train a baseline model using BART.

+# Note
+This is the baseline version of the sub thask 2, however, the rouge benchmark seemed broken.
+I configured a little to remove rouge evaluation from the test-utils.py

 # Environment Setup
 We have provided a Conda environment file `environment.yml`.
 To install: